Proper Firewood Storage Tips

-Assuming you've already finished bucking a tree and splitting it into firewood, now you've got to store it somewhere.Before You Store
+Assuming you've already finished bucking a tree and using your log splitter to split your firewood, now you've got to store it somewhere.

 So you've maybe seen some inventive ways online to store your firewood, and you're wondering: which way's best?

 Knowing where to stack your firewood is as important as knowing how to stack it.
-Some people want to stack and store their firewood in the house beside the fireplace.
+Some people like the convenience of stacking and storing their firewood in the house beside the fireplace.

 Unless you want spiders, mice, ants, termites, or a number of other pests crawling around your home, keep the wood outside.
 Besides, it's less likely to age well in the house where there's less airflow to dry it.

-- If you're stacking it next to a structure, don't stack it flush against it.
-Stack it at least a few inches away from the structure to allow airflow behind the stack.
+- If you're stacking wood next to a structure, stack it at least a few inches away from the structure to allow airflow behind the stack

-Wood should be stacked in rows, no more than 4-foot high.
-You can either use a log rack
+Now you might wonder how to stack firewood for the best results.
+Wood should be stacked in rows no more than four feet high.
+You can either use a log rack or pallets and posts.

 If you're using pallets and posts, simply place the pallet on the ground and hammer the posts or stakes in on each corner.
 Be sure the posts are close enough together to keep the firewood pieces from rolling off the sides, and pile your wood on top of the pallets to keep it raised off the ground a bit.

 To protect your firewood from snow or rain, you can use a firewood cover.
-Just make sure to leave the front and back of the stack fully open until it's aged so the ends of the wood can breathe.
+Make sure to leave the front and back of the stack fully open until it's aged so the ends of the wood can breathe.

-For aged wood, there are full-sized firewood covers that will protect all of your finely aged wood until you're ready to bring it inside.
+For seasoned wood, there are full-sized firewood covers that will protect all of your finely aged wood until you're ready to bring it inside.

-You can also place your stack in an open barn or shed, or under an optimal overhang.
+You can also place your stack in an open barn or shed, or under an overhang.
 Just be sure not to stack fresh wood in a closed-off barn or shed that doesn't get optimal air flow.
 Doing so will lead to bad aging and a possible nesting place for pests.

-for tall grass or weeds that sprout up.
+- Trim brush away from the pile, and use a string trimmer for tall grass or weeds that sprout up